TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/TypeConverter.rst

 Your action method, however, expects a :php:`\DateTime` object.
 Extbase tries to match the data coming from the frontend automatically.

-When matching the data formats is expected to fail you can use one of type converters provided by Extbase or implement a type converter yourself by extending :php:`TYPO3\CMS\Extbase\Property\TypeConverter\AbstractTypeConverter`.
+When matching the data formats is expected to fail you can use one of the type converters provided by Extbase or implement a type converter yourself by extending :php:`TYPO3\CMS\Extbase\Property\TypeConverter\AbstractTypeConverter`.